ychine/CMS/README.md

 ## **Courseware Monitoring System**

-### CoursewareMS / *COURSEDESK* is developed for the efficiency of submission of coursewares.
+### CoursewareMS / *COURSEDOCK* is developed for the efficiency of submission of coursewares.

 >>
 >**Developed by:**